-Whether you’re a builder or an architect, or you own your own construction company, it’s no secret that marketing is essential to the continued success of your business.
-But creating your own B2B marketing plan can be a daunting task!
+Whether you’re a builder or an architect or you own your own construction company, it’s no secret that marketing is essential to the continued success of your business.
+But creating a marketing plan can be a daunting task!
 That’s why it’s important to break this process down into manageable pieces – and allow yourself to focus your time and energy on high-value lead generation activities.

-Many of the construction business owners we’ve talked to over the years are very much interested in updating their strategies to reflect current best practices and more innovative marketing techniques, but they simply aren’t sure where to start or how to go about it.
-And if that sounds familiar to you, we’re absolutely here to help – so you don’t miss out on another potential client due to lackluster marketing efforts!
+Many of the construction business owners we’ve talked to over the years are very interested in updating their strategies to reflect current best practices and more innovative marketing techniques.
+Still, they simply aren’t sure where to start or how to go about it.
+And if that sounds familiar to you, we’re here to help – so you don’t miss out on another potential client due to lackluster marketing efforts!

 1. Do a deep dive to develop your client personas.

 Before you even take your first step into creating content, focus your energy on building well-crafted buyer personas.
 Buyer personas are semi-fictional representations of your target audience designed to help you make better marketing decisions.
 To piece together a persona, start by interviewing a few of your current clients (the ones that best represent your ideal buyer) and use the feedback to create a “person” whose character traits align with those of your target audience.

 For example, at PMG, some of our clients, as well as prospects to whom we market, are embodied by Ernie the Entrepreneur.
 (Talk to any inbound marketing geek and you’ll also find their personas’ names nearly always incorporate alliteration).
 In our research to create Ernie’s persona, we collected information from entrepreneurial B2B business owners we work with – details like pain points, research methods, interests, concerns, and attributes they look for (or shy away from) in a business partner.
 Regardless of the task, referring back to your target buyer personas enables you to tailor content appropriately and make smarter choices with your marketing budget.